NoroffFEU/development-platforms/mysql-caste-study.md

 ## Introduction

-I have chosen to write a case study about MySQL because it is one of the world's most popular and widely used databases.
-My goal is to weigh its strengths and weaknesses against other technologies of the same kind to figure out if this is a product worth using or if there are other products with better solutions, and in which cases you should use or not use MySQL.

 MySQL is an open source relational database management system (RDBMS).
 A relational database can store data in tables consisting of rows and columns that can be related to each other using ids and something called foreign keys.